Before you go to leave, be sure to read these 50 essential Europe travel tips that you help you travel Europe like a pro!

 10. Learn How to Travel Around Europe

 Before arriving in any city, be sure to do some research and learn how to get around using public transportation or a rental car.
 Each city has its own rules that can be complicated to say the least.
 Using public transportation in a foreign country can be a great way to experience cities like a local but can also be intimidating.
 Be sure to do your research ahead of time so you know how to use each public transportation system.
-If you’re going to London, read my guide to getting around London here.
+If you’re going to London, read my guide to getting around London here and my guide to train travel in Italy here.

 11. Travel Europe by Train